lappjeff/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 | - 2
 | - 1

-This is essentially binary search
+This is essentially binary search - big O is O(n log n) due to results being halved on each iteration